microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 ### fluid-build:task:definition

-To debug the logic that combined task and dependency definitions from the default in `fluidBuild.config.cjs` at the root of the repo and the package's `package.json`.
+Used to debug the logic that combines task and dependency definitions from the default in `fluidBuild.config.cjs` at the root of the repo and the local package's `package.json`.
 It will dump the full combined definition for each package.

 ### fluid-build:task:init\*